TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

-*   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Updated 10/19/2012 at 11:34 a.m.
 *   Collier deputy shoots man who had fake gun Published 10/19/2012 at 2:59 p.m.
-*   Obama declares Collier County and 10 other Fla. counties disaster areas Published 10/19/2012 at 9:43 a.m.
-29 comments
 *   Prep Football: Chat, scores, videos, photos and stories from Week 8 Updated 10/19/2012 at 11:33 p.m.
 0 comments
+*   Sheriff’s Office investigating deputy-involved shooting of man with fake gun Published 10/19/2012 at 9:11 p.m.
 *   Ryan: Florida to decide 'what kind of country we're going to have' Updated 10/18/2012 at 9:50 p.m.
-195 comments
+224 comments
+*   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Updated 10/19/2012 at 11:34 a.m.

-Photo Galleries 7-Eleven Shooting Editorial Cartoons: Oct.
-17, 2012 Prep Football: Naples vs. Palmetto Ridge
+Photo Galleries 7-Eleven Shooting Prep Football: Naples vs. Palmetto Ridge Prep Football: Barron Collier vs…

+*   Ryan: Florida to decide 'what kind of country we're going to have' Published 10/18/2012 at 1:01 p.m.
+224 comments
 *   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 5:05 p.m.
 409 comments
-*   Ryan: Florida to decide 'what kind of country we're going to have' Published 10/18/2012 at 1:01 p.m.
-195 comments
 *   Obama, Romney seek support from women after debate Published 10/17/2012 at 8:59 p.m.
-89 comments
+90 comments
 *   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Published 10/19/2012 at 9:27 a.m.
 *   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
 53 comments

 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
 46 comments
 *   Planned North Naples resort community more proof local economy on rebound, some say Published 10/18/2012 at 5:00 a.m.
 54 comments
 *   RECALL: Kellogg's Frosted Mini-Wheats may contain metal Published 10/11/2012 at 1:40 p.m.
 10 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
-288 comments
+289 comments
 *   In the Know: What can and can't be recycled in Collier County?
 Published 10/15/2012 at 5:00 a.m.
 12 comments

 Weather